FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

 ======================

 Now you can start modifying the generated files in your IDE.
-If you still want to be able to modify the model in the graphical editor you have to make sure that the *roundtrip mode* is activated in the :doc:`configuration </Configuration/Index>`, before loading the extension in the Extension Builder again.
+If you still want to be able to modify the domain model in the graphical editor you have to make sure that the *roundtrip mode* is activated in the :doc:`configuration </Configuration/Index>`, before loading the extension in the Extension Builder again.

 .. include:: /Images/AutomaticScreenshots/GraphicalEditorBlogExampleFullPage.rst.txt